-How have we developed this plan?
+How was this plan developed?

 To develop this plan, we used information to make sure that our plans are based on the evidence of what is needed, and what matters most to people in different communities in Powys.
 This helped us to better understand the situation so that we could prioritise what we plan to do.